Mircea Baja - 7 June 2025 (Updated 30 Oct 2025) # Structured concurrency

 timers heap

 - a useful run loop uses a ready queue and timers heap (directly or indirectly).
-Example shows a T1 model directly using them --- # Run loops, sync_wait Not all the run loops are the same: - the simplest one `sync_wait` does not even "run" or "loop" anything - it effectively blocks the thread waiting for something else to do the work - used in `main` for "demo" examples - if used in a thread from a thread pool it can/will case the issue where the thread is taken out of the "active" ones in the pool - some can run their own ready queue and timers heap directly - others use (blocking) APIs that are required by yet other APIs (e.g. in Windows `ReadFileEx` requires a `WaitFor...Ex`) - unfortunately different sets of APIs require different kinds of run loops --- # Detached entry in main - the whole point of this presentation is: avoid detached, what to do instead However: - in an embedded environment it makes sense to setup things in main, and exit main while work continues driven e.g. by interrupts, making the entry point detached --- # Chain leaf ```cpp task
+Example shows a T1 model directly using them --- # Run loops, sync_wait Not all the run loops are the same: - the simplest one `sync_wait` does not even "run" or "loop" anything - it effectively blocks the thread waiting for something else to do the work - used in `main` for "demo" examples - if used in a thread from a thread pool it can/will case the issue where the thread is taken out of the "active" ones in the pool - some can run their own ready queue and timers heap directly - others use (blocking) APIs that are required by yet other APIs (e.g. in Windows `ReadFileEx` requires a `WaitFor...Ex`) - unfortunately different sets of APIs require different kinds of run loops --- # Detached entry in main - the whole point of this presentation is: avoid detached, what to do instead However: - in an embedded environment it makes sense to setup things in main, and exit main while work continues driven e.g. by interrupts, making the entry point detached --- # Chain leaf ```cpp co

 wait_any

-- is a leaf for a chain, but then it creates roots for the children chains - each of those roots has callbacks - when the callback for a child chain is called - if it's the first one, then cancel the others - when no error: returns the result of the first chain - and info: which one completed? - also if the chain for which `wait_any` is a leaf is cancelled then the remaining children are cancelled --- # Callback, callback, callback The terminology is a little bit overloaded: - a root of a chain has some work to do when it's cancelled (e.g. destroy the first coroutine in the chain that will recursively destroy the chain): **cancellation callback** for a root of a chain - similarly some work to do when it completes successfully: **completion callback** - a good tool to implement cancellation is the triad: `stop_source`/`stop_stoken`/**`stop_callback`** - the `stop_callback` takes a functor of the work to do when cancelled (which eventually leads to the cancellation callback at the root of the chain to be called - **our class `callback`** captures a `void*` and a function pointer and can be used: - as such a functor for `stop_callback`, though our `stop_callback` integrates better with it that the `std::[inplace_]stop_callback` does - or as a chain root cancellation or completion callback - **a completion routine** for a C API such as the one for `WSARecv` is called a callback - we'll have a more complete picture when we talk about [cancellation](/presentations/2025-07-18-cancellation.html) --- # wait_any ```cpp co
+- is a leaf for a chain, but then it creates roots for the children chains - each of those roots has callbacks - when the callback for a child chain is called - if it's the first one, then cancel the others - when no error: returns the result of the first chain - and info: which one completed? - also if the chain for which `wait_any` is a leaf is cancelled then the remaining children are cancelled --- # Callback, callback, callback The terminology is a little bit overloaded: - a root of a chain has some work to do when it's cancelled (e.g. destroy the first coroutine in the chain that will recursively destroy the chain): **cancellation callback** for a root of a chain - similarly some work to do when it completes successfully: **completion callback** - a good tool to implement cancellation is the triad: `stop_source`/`stop_stoken`/**`stop_callback`** - the `stop_callback` takes a functor of the work to do when cancelled (which eventually leads to the cancellation callback at the root of the chain to be called) - **our class `callback`** captures a `void*` and a function pointer and can be used: - as such a functor for `stop_callback`, though our `stop_callback` integrates better with it that the `std::[inplace_]stop_callback` does - or as a chain root cancellation or completion callback - **a C API completion routine** for a C API such as the one for `WSARecv` is called a callback - we'll have a more complete picture when we talk about [cancellation](/presentations/2025-07-18-cancellation-leaves.html) --- # wait_any ```cpp co

-async_some_wait() { auto result = co_await async_wait_any( async_suspend_forever(), async_sleep_for(std::chrono::seconds(0)) ); co_return result.index; } TEST(wait_any_inside_co) { auto result = run(async_some_wait()); ASSERT_EQ(1, result); } ``` --- # wait_all
+async_some_wait() { auto result = co_await async_wait_any( async_suspend_forever(), async_sleep_for(std::chrono::seconds(0)) ); co_return result.index; } TEST(wait_any_inside_co) { auto result = run(async_some_wait()).value(); ASSERT_EQ(1, result); } ``` --- # wait_all

 wait_all